nmhaddad/fast-track/README.md

 # Fast-Track 🚀 Real-Time Object Tracking Pipelines

-Installable Python package for object tracking pipelines with YOLOv9, YOLO-NAS, YOLOv8, and YOLOv7 object detectors and BYTETracker object tracking with support for SQL database servers.
+Installable Python package for object tracking pipelines with RF-DETR, YOLOv9, YOLO-NAS, YOLOv8, and YOLOv7 object detectors and BYTETracker object tracking with support for SQL database servers.

 [Try it out now with Gradio](#run-the-demo).